KodakandlaHemanthReddy/flutter_fb_google_login_with_firebase/README.md

 Then save-->Usethis packagename--> Continue

-Here we need to generate the hash key Follow the steps from there to generate haskkey based on the machine you have. after generating hashkey paste below you see the text field and save--> continue
+Here we need to generate the hash key Follow the steps from there to generate haskkey based on the machine you have.
+After generating hashkey paste below you see the text field and save--> continue

 And go on next until the last step